PriyaVellanki/diabetest-risk-score/README.md

 ## Acknowledgement

 The project has been created as part of ML ZOOMCAMP with the help of a colaborative slack community of DataTalks and specially Alexey.

+## Notes
+Trained model on Logistic, Decision Tree , Random Forest and XGBoost.
+Though XGBoost is have very slightly high score than random forest.
+Not getting right predictions when I test locally with different test data.
+The data I choose as host of class Imbalance.
+Added class_weight to correct the balance but still need to explore why XGBoost is not predicting right always even with high AUC score.

 ## Feedback